 Besides the amazing view, it might be not good for an Annapurna Base Camp Trek if you plan to enjoy your vacation.

 Starting with the June of the year and going through July and August, the summer season has the hottest and the high rainfall effect on the Annapurna Base Camp Trek.
 The lower altitude regions are difficult to trek because of the high temperature and humidity.
 Also because of the regular rainfall, the trails are slippery and have more chances for a landslide.

 Trekking in the scorching sun isn’t fun at all.
-Plus the risk of landslide, uncertain rainfall may interrupt your itinerary for a day or two.
+Plus the risk of landslides, uncertain rainfall may interrupt your itinerary for a day or two.
 So if you are trekking to Annapurna Base Camp in the summer season then be sure to have two or three fine extra days.

-Additionally, not sure about the beautiful views of mountains but the dark clouds appear often in the summer in the upper region.
+Additionally, not sure about the beautiful views of the mountains but the dark clouds appear often in the summer in the upper region.
 So, you can get a bit disappointed by the view it will block.

 However, besides the hast, uncertainties, risk, and food and accommodation become a little cheap at that time of year.
 Greenery and peace are everywhere.
 Not too many people do the trek in the Summer season.
 So you and your squad enjoying the whole route.

-Winter Season in Annapurna Base Camp
+Winter Season in Annapurna Base Camp:

 The winter season in Nepal starts at the beginning of December and lasts till the month of February.
 The best thing about the Winter season is that it's the best time to watch mountains being snowcapped and shining like a diamond.

 The trials might be covered with the falling snow which can give the inexperienced trekkers a hard time.
 Behind that, you can also get off-season discounts in different hotels and homestays.